Non-Monetary Mechanism Design without Priors: Achieving Efficiency via Adaptive Costly Audits: Setup: Distribution-Free Non-Monetary Resource Allocation

-\paragraph{No Prior Distributional Information for the Central Planner.} We assume the central planner does not have any prior knowledge on the distributions $\{\mV_i\}_{i\in[K]}$.
-Any information on these must be learned by requesting audits, which is the only difference between our setup and standard repeated allocation.
-To further introduce information asymmetry, a common challenge in real-world resource allocations, we assume the utility distributions $\{\mV_i\}_{i\in [K]}$ are public knowledge among agents.
-This is in fact necessary to formally define a Bayesian equilibrium for agents.
-An equilibrium can only be reached if agents have knowledge of all the agents' utility distributions (or at least some Bayesian prior).
+\paragraph{No Distributional Priors.} We assume the planner has neither access to, nor any prior knowledge on the distributions $\{\mV_i\}_{i\in[K]}$.
+As a result, any distributional information must be learned by requesting audits, which is the critical difference between our setup and standard (non-monetary) resource allocation (see \Cref{sec:related work}).
+However, the type distributions $\{\mV_i\}_{i\in [K]}$ are public knowledge among agents.
+This assumption, a standard one in robust mechanism design \citep{bergemann2005robust}, not only is technically necessary to define Bayesian equilibria, but also captures the prevalent information asymmetry in practice: participants often posses knowledge about their peers, whereas the planner acts as an outsider facing uncertainty.